Download This Sample

 Sign Me Up

-Located on the west coast of Italy, Mount Vesuvius is the only active volcano in Europe.
-This volcano has erupted more than fifty times but is best known for when it destroyed the cities of Pompeii and Herculaneum in A.D.
+Located on the west coast of Italy, Mount Vesuvius is an active volcano in Europe.
+This volcano has erupted more than 30 times but is best known for when it destroyed the cities of Pompeii and Herculaneum in A.D.
 79.

-See the fact file below for more information on the Mount Vesuvius or alternatively, you can download our 24-page Mount Vesuvius worksheet pack to utilise within the classroom or home environment.
+See the fact file below for more information on Mount Vesuvius or alternatively, you can download our 24-page Mount Vesuvius worksheet pack to utilize within the classroom or home environment.

 Key Facts & Information

-- Mount Vesuvius is considered one of the most dangerous volcanoes in the world because of its geographical location, near to the city of Naples and surrounding towns on the slopes.
+- Mount Vesuvius is considered one of the most dangerous volcanoes in the world because of its geographical location, near to the city of Naples and surrounding towns on its slopes.

 - According to the U.S. Geological Survey, Mount Vesuvius is a complex stratovolcano because of its explosive eruptions with pyroclastic flows.
 It is one of the Italian volcanoes in the Campanian volcanic arc, along with Campi Flegrei and Stromboli.
 The arc sits on the tectonic boundary of the African plate beneath the Eurasian plate.